 We are required to report on any periods of non-compliance with the MCR and significant non-compliance with the SCR during the reporting period.
-There have been no periods of non-compliance with the MCR or significant non-compliance with the SCR during the 2016 reporting period.
-2016 was a volatile year in the market and a number of measures were taken during the year to ensure CLG's SCR ratio for the year ended 2016 was within the current target range.
+There have been no periods of non-compliance with the MCR or significant non-compliance with the SCR during the 2017 reporting period.